ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Node.js is known as a blazingly fast server platform with its revolutionary single-thread architecture, utilizing server resources more…</blockquote>

 <h3>4.
-Mastering Kafka with TypeScript: A Comprehensive Understanding And Setup Guide - <a href="https://medium.com/@mayankatwork67/mastering-kafka-with-typescript-a-comprehensive-understanding-and-setup-guide-db1fb5fe65fa" target="_blank" rel="noopener noreferrer">link</a></h3>
+Step-by-Step Guide: Connecting Multiple MongoDB Databases in Node.js - <a href="https://medium.com/@awanishyadav9616/step-by-step-guide-connecting-multiple-mongodb-databases-in-node-js-1044b2ebbec1" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mayank Soni`**
+✍️ **posted by `Awanish Yadav`**

-<blockquote>Setting up Kafka for seamless communication between micro services can be a daunting task, especially when integrating it with TypeScript…</blockquote>
+<blockquote>If you’re searching for how to connect multiple MongoDB databases in your project, you’re in the right place.</blockquote>

 <h3>5.
 Announcing Gulp v5 - <a href="https://medium.com/gulpjs/announcing-gulp-v5-c67d077dbdb7" target="_blank" rel="noopener noreferrer">link</a></h3>